bootphon/word-count-estimator/README.md

 - For any other command, the arguments will need to be specified and the volumes adapted.
 For instance to use the train command, a `models` volume will need to be specified.

+## Input data format

+Currently the WCE only supports certain formats:
+- Audio files must be in the .wav format
+- SAD files must be in the [.rttm](https://catalog.ldc.upenn.edu/docs/LDC2004T12/RTTM-format-v13.pdf) and have the following fields:

+        SPEAKER fname 1 onset duration <NA> <NA> spkr <NA>

+- Annotation files must be in .eaf and should include speaker tiers CHI, MOT, FAT as only those are processed.

 ## Tests